API reference

 • next_fire_time – the first run time calculated for the schedule

-class apscheduler.ScheduleUpdated(*, timestamp=_Nothing.NOTHING, schedule_id, next_fire_time)
+class apscheduler.ScheduleUpdated(*, timestamp=_Nothing.NOTHING, schedule_id, task_id, next_fire_time)

 Signals that a schedule has been updated in the store.